jlmelville/smallvis/docs/idp.md

 lowest IDP does a good job of representing the individual clusters: if you look at the axes, you'll see they are on different scales, which is why the clusters look stretched in the Y-axis.
 But this is preferable to see more details in the shapes of the clusters at the higher perplexities.

-Based on this and the Swiss Roll result, using the first maximum as the IDP seems like a good strategy.
+Reproducing global topologies seems like a tall order for IDP.
+But based on the three clusters, the Swiss Roll and the linked rings results together, using the first maximum as the IDP seems like a good strategy.

 ### Subset Clusters